Former Fox Sports Host Holly Sonders Flaunts Serious Curves In Skintight Red PVC Pants

 Former Fox Sports host and reporter Holly Sonders showed off her jaw dropping curves on Instagram this week when she flaunted her tiny waist in a skintight black top and shiny red pants.
 The social media influencer wowed in two new photos posted on December 3 as she snapped mirror selfies.

 As her geotag indicated, Holly posed inside the lobby of the Wynn Hotel and Casino in Las Vegas.
-In the first photo, she stood with her legs slightly apart and held her phone in her left hand while on a large red rug with a criss-cross design and large butterflies.
+In the first photo, she stood with her legs slightly apart and held her phone in her left hand while on a large red rug with a crisscross design and large butterflies.

 She rocked curve-hugging PVC bottoms with a button over her navel, pairing it with a slinky top that featured a high neck and long sleeves that highlighted her toned torso.
 She stood face on to the camera and pushed her hip out slightly to the right.